microsoft/music-explorer/README.md

 Music Explorer
 ==============

-Music Explorer is an example application demonstrating the use of Nokia Music API together with standard Windows Phone 8 audio features to create an immersive music experience.
-It shows how to take advantage of Nokia Music API features such as searching for artists by name and requesting top artists and new releases, and it also shows how to launch Nokia Music application from within another application to play mix radio or show artist/product information.
+Music Explorer is an example application demonstrating how the Nokia Music API can be used together with standard Windows Phone 8 audio features to create an immersive music experience.
+It shows how to take advantage of Nokia Music API features such as searching for artists by name and requesting top artists or new releases.
+It also shows how to launch the Nokia Music application from within another application in order to play mix radio or show artist/product information.

 ![Full panorama](/doc/screenshots/me_panorama_full_small.png?raw?true)

-The example has been developed with Silverlight for Windows Phone devices and tested to work on Lumia devices with Windows Phone 8.
+This example has been developed with Silverlight for Windows Phone and has been tested to work on Lumia devices running Windows Phone 8.

-This example application is hosted in GitHub: https://github.com/Microsoft/music-explorer
+This example application is hosted on GitHub: https://github.com/Microsoft/music-explorer

-For more information on implementation and porting, visit Lumia Developer's Library: http://developer.nokia.com/Resources/Library/Lumia/#!code-examples/music-explorer.html
+For more information on implementation and porting, visit the Lumia Developer's Library: http://developer.nokia.com/Resources/Library/Lumia/#!code-examples/music-explorer.html